As1th/SpectrobePet/Help.md

 # Basic Controls
 Click on the Spectrobe and drag to move the Spectrobe anywhere on the screen.
 Click on the Spectrobe to activate its menu.
 Click again to deactivate.
+Place cursor over the Spectrobe and use Mouse Wheel or or W/S Keys to make the Spectrobe bigger or smaller.
-Move cursor over the Spectrobe quickly to pet the Spectrobe.
+Quickly move cursor over the Spectrobe to pet the Spectrobe.

 # Menu Functions
 ## Spectrobe Switch Mode
 Click to activate.
 While activated, Spectrobe will be highlighted indicating it is in Species Switch mode.
-Use Mouse Wheel or W/S Keys or Up/Down Keys to cycle through Spectrobe species.
+Use Mouse Wheel or W/S Keys to cycle through Spectrobe species.
 Click button again to deactivate.

 ## Rotate Mode